theresegatsing/cyber-range-platform/README.md

   traversal falsely captured the flag.
 - A CSS comment containing `</style>` terminated the stylesheet three lines in.
 - `.env` values written as `KEY = "value"` are parsed with the spaces and quotes intact.
+- `os.path.dirname(__file__)` returns `""` when the process is launched from that file's own directory, which silently broke the import subprocess.
+- `API_BASE = 'http://localhost:8000'` meant every learner's browser called *its own*
+  machine.
+One line — `window.location.origin` — made the platform multi-user.